Bioconductor/bioconductor.org/README.md

 git clone https://github.com/Bioconductor/bioconductor.org
 ```

-Then after committing code locally run the following to commit the changes SVN
+Then after committing code locally run the following to commit the changes
 and push the commits back to GitHub.

 ```bash